rsankowski/brain-immune-resource/README.md

-Single-cell RNA-Sequencing resource of brain myeloid cells in normal and pathological conditions in humans and mice.
-The data has been published over the last several years by the Institute of Neuropahology at the University Clinic of Freiburg.
+Single-cell RNA-Sequencing resource of brain immune cells from humans and mice under normal and pathological conditions.
+The data has been published in peer-reviewed journals by the Institute of Neuropathology at the University Clinic of Freiburg.

 ![](/assets/img/microglia.JPG)